Home (Contact Info)

 Milo

-Since I have been here in Montana, my 'new' husband (wedding pics), Tyson, and I have welcomed 2 new additions to our brood, Quinn and Milo.
+While in Montana, my 'new' husband (wedding pics), Tyson, and I welcomed 2 new additions to our brood, Quinn and Milo.
 (Yep, that makes 3! daughters for me...oh man...and finally a little man.)
 Quinn is a big personality in a wee body!
-She loves Johnny Cash and rock music, and don't you dare sing your ABC's out of order to her.
-As for Milo ... well, he's basically the best baby of all time.
-He has such an uplifting smile with eyes to match.
-But for his sake, he needs to crawl.
-His go-go gadget arms can only get him into enough trouble to keep him happy for so long... :)
+She loves Johnny Cash and rock music (especially Muse and the Dandy Warhols) and is a budding little artist.
+As for Milo ... well, he's basically the best little boy of all time.
+He has such an uplifting smile with enormous eyes to match.
+And he's well on his way to being the next Jack Horner. :-)

 *** Most of the quotes on this site are attributed to Douglas Adams.
 If you haven't read Hitchiker's Guide to the Galaxy, I highly recommend doing so for its brilliantly comedic dry wit.
 Magrathea!